silvacms/documentation/source/contents/base.rst

           # Provides some more API on a Video file.
           pass

-It is all you need to do.
-On line 4, you set a ``meta_type``.
+- Line 4 defines a *unique* ``meta_type`` for the content.
 It is a Zope 2 concept that is used to uniquely identify your content type.
-This class will old all the content related logic and data associated with your content, and be automatically saved into the ZODB.
+This class will hold all the content related logic and data associated with your content.
+It will be automatically saved into the ZODB.

 .. _creating-a-versioned-content: